gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Behind everything," he said.

 I set the lantern down on the lip of the well but keep my spear pinned against my body with one elbow.
-Empty hands, full grave---that's another of Ishad's sayings.
+Empty hands, full grave—that's another of Ishad's sayings.
 I jam my fingers into my ears.
 "Show yourself!"
 I say again.
 I have to be deaf to this world if I want to hear the next.